-- 2.2.1.7 The EDTO certification of the aircraft granted by the State of Design should then be validated or accepted by the CAAM prior to the intended start of EDTO operations by the operator. - 2.2.2 EDTO certification of aeroplanes with two turbine engines - 2.2.2.1 Basic concept - 2.2.2.1.1 The basic concept of the EDTO certification, as for EDTO authorisation, is to prevent the diversion to occur and to protect the safety of the aircraft should the diversion occur.
+- 2.2.1.6 The certified EDTO capability of the aeroplane is reflected in the type certificate data sheet (TCDS), the aircraft flight manual (AFM) or AFM EDTO supplement, as applicable, and the EDTO CMP document. - 2.2.1.7 The EDTO certification of the aircraft granted by the State of Design should then be validated or accepted by the CAAM prior to the intended start of EDTO operations by the operator. - 2.2.2 EDTO certification of aeroplanes with two turbine engines - 2.2.2.1 Basic concept - 2.2.2.1.1 The basic concept of the EDTO certification, as for EDTO authorisation, is to prevent the diversion to occur and to protect the safety of the aircraft should the diversion occur.
 Accordingly, the main intent of the EDTO certification requirements is to introduce: - a) reliability objectives, to minimise the occurrence of failures that could lead to a diversion; and - b) design features to retain a high level of systems performance. - 2.2.2.2 EDTO design and reliability assessment - 2.2.2.2.1 The EDTO certification of an aircraft is an assessment of compliance of the candidate aircraft with all the design provisions and reliability objectives of the applicable EDTO certification criteria (e.g., EASA CS25.1535 or FAA 14CFR 25.1535). - 2.2.2.2.2 The State of Design will determine that the design features for a new transport category type design with two turbine engines intended to be used in EDTO are suitable for such operations.
-In the event that an existing aeroplane's operation is expanded to include EDTO operations, dedicated evaluation of some design features may be necessary. - 2.2.2.3 Modifications to some systems may be required to achieve the desired reliability or system performance.
+In the event that an existing aeroplane's operation is expanded to include EDTO operations, dedicated evaluation of some design features may be necessary. - 2.2.2.2.3 Modifications to some systems may be required to achieve the desired reliability or system performance.
 In particular, the EDTO significant systems for the particular AEC should be shown to be designed to fail-safe criteria and to have achieved a level of reliability suitable for the intended operation of the aeroplane (see 2.2.3). - 2.2.2.3 EDTO configuration, maintenance and procedures (CMP) document - 2.2.2.3.1 The EDTO certification is reflected by the issuance of an EDTO CMP document.
 The EDTO CMP document gathers the required CMP and dispatch standards.
 For EDTO operations, the aircraft should be configured, maintained and operated according to the EDTO CMP document requirements.